Robert Desnos: Early life

+Career

 The first poems by Desnos to appear in print were published in 1917 in La Tribune des Jeunes (Platform for Youth) and in 1919 in the avant-garde review Le Trait d'union (Hyphen), and also the same year in the Dadaist magazine Littérature.
-In 1922 he published his first book, a collection of surrealistic aphorisms, with the title Rrose Sélavy (based upon the name (pseudonym) of the popular French artist Marcel Duchamp).
+In 1922 he published his first book, a collection of surrealistic aphorisms, with the title Rrose Sélavy (the name adopted as an "alternative persona" by the avant-garde French artist Marcel Duchamp; a pun on "Eros, c'est la vie").

 In 1919 he met the poet Benjamin Péret, who introduced him to the Paris Dada group and André Breton, with whom he soon became friends.
+In 1920, he did his military service which led him to Chaumont and then Morocco.

 While working as a literary columnist for Paris-Soir, Desnos was an active member of the Surrealist group and developed a particular talent for automatic writing.
 He, together with writers such as Louis Aragon and Paul Éluard, would form the literary vanguard of surrealism.
 André Breton included two photographs of Desnos sleeping in his surrealist novel Nadja.
 Although he was praised by Breton in his 1924 Manifeste du Surréalisme for being the movement's "prophet", Desnos disagreed with Surrealism's involvement in communist politics, which caused a rift between him and Breton.
 Desnos continued work as a columnist.

 In 1926 he composed The Night of Loveless Nights, a lyric poem dealing with solitude curiously written in classic quatrains, which makes it more like Baudelaire than Breton.
 It was illustrated by his close friend and fellow surrealist Georges Malkine.
 Desnos fell in love with Yvonne George, a singer whose obsessed fans made his love impossible.
 He wrote several poems for her, as well as the erotic surrealist novel La liberté ou l'amour!
 (1927).
 Critic Ray Keenoy describes La liberté ou l'amour! as "literary and lyrical in its outpourings of sexual delirium".

 By 1929 Breton definitively condemned Desnos, who in turn joined Georges Bataille and Documents, as one of the authors to sign Un Cadavre (A Corpse) attacking "le bœuf Breton" (Breton the ox or Breton the oaf).
 He wrote articles on "Modern Imagery", "Avant-garde Cinema" (1929, issue 7), "Pygmalion and the Sphinx" (1930, issue 1), and Sergei Eisenstein, the Soviet filmmaker, on his film titled The General Line (1930, issue 4).

 His career in radio began in 1932 with a show dedicated to Fantômas.
 During that time, he became friends with Picasso, Hemingway, Artaud and John Dos Passos; published many critical reviews on jazz and cinema; and became increasingly involved in politics.
 He wrote for many periodicals, including Littérature, La Révolution surréaliste and Variétés.
 Besides his numerous collections of poems, he published three novels, Deuil pour deuil (1924), La Liberté ou l'amour!
 (1927) and Le vin est tiré (1943); a play, La Place de l'étoile (1928; revised 1944); and a film script, L'Étoile de mer (1928), which was directed by Man Ray that same year.